luna983/beyond-nightlight/README.md

 * [ ] Training loss not going down, why?
 * [ ] Read more on the architecture of Mask-RCNN
-* [ ] There is definitely a bug in the evaluation codes, the evaluation output is weird (exactly the same for all the epochs) I suspect that the cocosaver is not overwriting existing files properly
+* [ ] Inference mode is loading last checkpoint instead of best model
 * [ ] I bet adding spacenet will improve the results